The Complete List: 25 Beginner Tips for Running for Weight Loss

 Researchers believe this hunger reducing effect has to do with blood flow to the stomach.
 “Since ghrelin is produced in cells within the stomach, a reduced blood flow to the stomach might possibly lead to reduced ghrelin in the circulation,” says David Stensel, Ph.D. source: https://www.shape.com/fitness/tips/exercise-makes-you-less-hungry-says-new-study

-So by running, you can actually reduce your hunger level and caloric intake to help you lose weight if you know how to do it to your advantage!
+So by running, you can actually reduce your hunger level and caloric intake to help you run and lose weight if you know how to do it to your advantage!

 Your doctor and your mom always told you drink at least 8 glasses of water every day.

 There’s a good reason for that.
 But sometimes we’re just lazy or don’t think about drinking water throughout the day.
-Running forces us to drink more water.
+Running for weight loss forces us to drink more water.

 And here are just some of the reasons why water helps you lose weight: